-Are you looking for fun, free and low cost ideas that are close to home?
+Are you looking for fun, free ideas that are close to home?
 New Jersey offers many attractions that fit the bill.
-I have compiled a list of free and low cost ideas of things to do in New Jersey.
+I have compiled a list of some wonderful free things to do in New Jersey.

 The Atlantic City Boardwalk is the perfect place to go for a stroll.
 Download their Atlantic City Boardwalk Walking Tour and learn more about the heart soul and backbone of Atlantic City.
 It’s also a great place for bicycle riding.